pretix/pretix-docs/docs/guides/seating.md

 Assign products to the seating categories.
 All products that you assign to seating categories are available through the seating plan displayed at the top of your shop page.
-They do not appear in the list below and can only be selected through the seating plan.
+They do not appear in the list below.
+Customers will only be able to select them through the seating plan.
-Products that you do not assign to seating categories will be listed below the seating plan.
+The shop will list products that you do not assign to seating categories below the seating plan.

 Once you are happy with your choices, click the :btn:Save: button.